 I do it this way because it feels like the right way.
 Wordpress is a lovely publishing tool, but I don't want the hassle of maintaining it and keeping it secure.
 There are many other software products I could use to simplify running my website, but setting them up and getting used to them would require another investment of time.

 So yes, I'm stuck in my ways.
 I don't care.
 I have total control over the stuff I publish to the web.
 I can share things with anyone, anywhere, simply by copying-and-pasting a URL.
-It works for me.
+Again: it works for me.

 (23rd October 2014)